pannous/tensorflow-speech-recognition/README.md

 ## Update **Mozilla** released [DeepSpeech](https://github.com/mozilla/DeepSpeech)
-They achieve good [error rates](http://doyouunderstand.me), go *there* if you are an end user.
+They achieve good [error rates](http://doyouunderstand.me).
+Free Speech is in good hands, go *there* if you are an end user.
-Free Speech is in good hands, for now *this* project is only maintained for educational purposes.
+For now *this* project is only maintained for educational purposes.

 ## Ultimate goal